 Early Childhood Care is available starting at 7:00am and the core program begins at 9:00am.
-Parents are responsible for escorting their child to the assigned area to meet with a teacher where they will be signed in with the date and time.
-We encourage eating a healthy breakfast at home before arriving at the daycare.
+Parents are responsible for escorting their child to assigned area and signing their child in with date and time.
+We encourage eating a healthy breakfast at home before arriving at day care.
 Food and extra clothing should be placed in their appropriate areas, and all belongings should be labeled with the child's name.
-Upon arrival, our staff will briefly evaluate your child's health to ensure their overall wellbeing.
-After this health check, your child will be expected to wash their hands according to CDC standards before they begin their activities.

 Always be sure to say a brief goodbye to your child, even if tears occur.
 This will let them know that you have not vanished and will return later to pick them up.
-Emotional separation is prolonged if parents delay their departure by lingering outside of classrooms.
+Emotional separation is prolonged if parents delay their departure by lingering in the classrooms.